• ABOUT

 Vertical stripes and patterns trick the eyes to see a taller figure by emphasizing length and downplaying width.
 Because of this, not only are they elongating but also slimming.

-Wanna see how effective vertical lines are at elongation?
+Want to see how effective vertical lines are at elongation?
 Then take two photos of yourself, one wearing a solid-colored dress and one wearing a vertical striped dress and you’ll see a big difference.

 2. Wear flesh-colored high heels.